amoralesflor01/SICSS_Reddit_Data/README.md

 ### Installation

-1. Clone the repository to a preferred directory on your computer.
+1. Clone the repository to a preferred directory on your computer (i.e. Documents).

     ```bash
     git clone git@github.com:amoralesflor01/SICSS_Reddit_Data.git